 There are also different ways of trading out for a profit.
 If you think Team A are going to win, you can trade out in a way that leaves all your profit on Team A, and just leave scratch/no losses on the Draw and Team B winning.

-If you are a more cautious cricket trader, you can play it safe by evening out your profits (Green) over all three outcomes, that way no matter what the outcome, you will make a profit.
+If you are a more cautious Betfair cricket trader, you can play it safe by evening out your profits (Green) over all three outcomes.
+That way no matter what the outcome, you will make a profit.

 The same applies to trading out for a loss.
 You can either put all your losses (Red) on one team.
 Or you can spread it evenly across all two or three possible outcomes.

 As is always the case with betting or trading.
 The size of the profits or losses is determined by the risk.
 If you put all your Red on team, you risk losing bigger.

 If you put all your Green on one team, you will win bigger, but obviously less often.